wemake-services/wemake-vue-template/template/docs/template/configuration.md

 Make sure that `config/.env` is kept **secret**!

-### nuxt-axios
+### API_URL

-By default we configure `nuxt-axios` to use relative urls to `API_URL` environment variable.

-So, when you need to change your API from production to development, just change this single value.
+Variable `API_URL` represent your API server base url.
+It is used a base url for all relative urls we use to make `axios` calls.

+There are situations when you need to switch between different versions of your API: development or production, v1 or v2.

+In this case modify this single value inside your `config/.env` file.

 ## nuxt.config.js